agenteo/agenteo.github.com/_posts/2014-12-09-ruby-on-rails-filter-pages-using-seach-engine-polymorphic-urls.md

 flash[:notice] = "You searched for : #{terms.join(' ')}"
 {% endhighlight %}

-The PsycoticLookup class is where given the slug, I gather every term from the slug until is empty.
+The PolymorphicSlugLookup class is where given the slug, I gather every term from the slug until is empty.

 {% highlight ruby %}
-class PsycoticLookup
+class PolymorphicSlugLookup

   def initialize(slug)
     @slug = slug